26 Short Career Programs That Lead to High-Paying Jobs

 10. Paralegal or Legal Assistant

 Supporting lawyers by taking care of responsibilities like legal research, administrative tasks, or document drafting is what these well-paid professionals are trained for.
 An associate degree in legal assisting or paralegal studies can be completed in just two years.

 - Median pay: $56,230

 - Top pay: $88,640 or more

 11. HVAC Technician

 These tradespeople install, maintain, and repair the systems that heat and cool our homes, businesses, and other buildings.
-You can learn to become a technician through a short HVAC program available at a skilled trade school in just 8 to 24 months.
+You can learn to become an HVAC technician in just 8 to 24 months through a short program at an HVAC trade school.